We will be closing at 12p.m on Wednesday December 13th.

 My pet is scheduled for elective surgery.
 What should I expect?

-Please bring your pet in between 7:30 AM – 8:30 AM the day of the surgery.
+Please bring your pet in at 8:00 am on the day of the surgery.
 Your pet should not be fed after 8:00 PM the night before surgery, but please provide water.
 If your pet is on a medication or has any preexisting health issues, alert the veterinarian at the time the surgery is scheduled.
-Following surgery, your pet will be kept overnight to allow adequate time for anesthetic recovery and observation.
 Your pet should be ready to be picked up the morning following the procedure.
 We administer pain medication prior to every surgery, and, depending on the procedure, may additionally send your pet home with pain medication.

 How can I find out what certain veterinary services cost?